RedHatNordicsSA/ansible-roadshow/labs/lab-10/README.md

 EOF
 ```

-To compile the code, run:
+:boom: To compile the code, run:
 ```
 gcc -o binary_module binary_module.c
 ```

-Next, copy the module into the module directory.
+:boom: Next, copy the module into the module directory.
 ```
 cp binary_module $HOME/.ansible/plugins/modules/
 ```

-Now we'll create a playbook to test our module.
+:boom: Now we'll create a playbook to test our module.
 Create a file called _test-binary-module.yml_ in your local directory, as by pasting in below content in your terminal:
 ```
 cat << 'EOF' >test-binary-module.yml
 - hosts: localhost